casey/boilerplate/README.md

 <br>

-`boilerplate` is a minimal compile-time Rust text template engine.
+`boilerplate` is a minimal Rust text template engine with no runtime dependencies.

+`boilerplate` uses Rust as the template language, so all templates are checked for errors at compile time, and any Rust type that implements `Display` can be used in a template context.

 ## Quick Start